renweview/WWCodeMobile/BookClubPragmaticProgrammer/chapter1.md

 Don't mess up the carpet when fixing the broken window.

 <aside>
 💡 Can you tell when a window first gets broken?
 What is your reaction?
-If it was the result of someone else’s decision, or a management edict, what can you do about it?
+If it was the result of someone else’s decision or a management edict, what can you do about it?

 </aside>